 - 1. The downstream site must allow TCP traffic initiating from its tomcat process to reach the SHRINE hub, with the destination TCP port set to 6443.
-From the perspective of the downstream site, this traffic will be going outbound and maintained statefully.
-The downstream site does not need to explicitly allow any reciprocal traffic from the hub back to the site, because the site and the hub will exchange all SHRINE-related application data using the single stateful TCP session that the downstream site initiates.
-Most institutions allow unrestricted outbound Internet access; this policy should be sufficient. - The downstream site must configure its firewalls and routers to allow users at the site to access its own SHRINE server, on the TCP port of its choice (the default is TCP port 6443).
-Because of the wide variety of internal network configurations it is not possible for us to anticipate all feasible permutations.
-If in doubt, the remote site is strongly advised to check with its networking team for further details and before finalizing any networking decisions. - 3.
-If the network is using external message-oriented-middleware (AWS SQS or Kafka) the downstream site must allow TCP access initiating from tomcat to that system.
+From the perspective of the remote site, this traffic will be going outbound and maintained statefully.
+The downstream site does not need to allow explicitly any reciprocal traffic from the hub back to the site, because the site and the hub will exchange all SHRINE-related application data using the single stateful TCP session that the remote site initiated.
+Typically, most institutions allow unrestricted outbound Internet access; in most cases this policy should be sufficient. - 2.
+The downstream site must configure its firewalls and/or routers to allow users at the site to access its own SHRINE server, on the TCP port of its choice (the default is TCP port 6443).
+Because of the wide variety of internal network configurations, it is not possible for us to anticipate all feasible permutations.
+If in doubt, the remote site is strongly advised to check with its networking team for further details and before finalizing any networking decisions.